Valsot

-Valsot is a municipality in the Engiadina Bassa/Val Müstair Region in the canton of Graubünden in the extreme east of Switzerland.
+Valsot is a municipality in the Engiadina Bassa/Val Müstair Region in the canton of the Grisons in the extreme east of Switzerland.
 On 1 January 2013 the municipalities of Ramosch and Tschlin merged to form the new municipality of Valsot.

 History

 Ramosch

 In 1956–58, on the hill Mottata (ca. 1.5 km north-east of Ramosch), a significant prehistoric site was discovered.
 The Mottata site contains three settlement horizons, two from the mid and early Bronze Age (Laugen-Melaun/Luco-Meluno culture) and one from the early Iron Age (Fritzens-Sanzeno culture).

 Tschlin

 While Bronze and Iron Age items have been found in Tschlin, the first mention of the village is in the 10th century.
 In the 10th century, bishop Hildibald gave the chapterhouse in Chur a gift of a farm house in Tschlin.
 In the High Middle Ages Tschlin was under the authority of Ramosch.
 The village church of St. Blasius was built in 1515 in the gothic style.
 In 1545 the Protestant Reformation reached the village and in 1574–82 the reformer and historian Ulrich Campell worked in Tschlin.
 In 1856 a fire destroyed much of the village, including the Church of St. John the Baptist.
 The church was not rebuilt, but the church tower is still visible in the village.